enviodev/docs/todo/simple-bank.md

 Once the configuration and graphQL schema files are in place, run `envio codegen` in the project directory.

 The entity and event types will then be available in the handler files.

 A user can specify a specific handler file per contract that processes events emitted by that contract.
 Each event handler requires two functions to be registered in order to enable full functionality within the indexer.
 1. A `loader` function
 2. A `handler` function

-### Example of registering a `loader` function for the `DepositMade` event from the above example config in Typescript:
+### Example of registering a `loader` function for the `DepositMade` event from the above example config in TypeScript:

 ```typescript
 SimpleBankContract_DepositMade_loader(({ event, context }) => {